Patadyong

 The patadyong is identical to the malong used in mainland Mindanao, but is longer than the tapis of Luzon; it is also identical to the sarong of neighboring Indonesia, Brunei, and Malaysia, for which only the designating name changes (patadyong in Bisayan languages vs. sarong in Malay language).
 Its name means "straight [in shape]" in Bisayan languages, from the root word tadlong, "[to go] straight"; its alternative name "habol" or "habul" means "woven [textile]", though it usually means "blanket" in modern Bisayan.

-The Bugasong Loom Weavers Association was founded in 2008 to revive the traditional loom of patadyong.
+The Bugasong Loom Weavers Association was founded in 2008 to revive the traditional loom of patadyong, along with their trademark pinili pattern.
 As a cultural treasure, it is so versatile that it has been used as room divider, baby sling, and for rice harvest bundling.Cebu Pacific introduced its QR Flight codes patterned after traditional weaving of Antique Province's checkered Patadyong to promote local tourism.